osandadeshan/maxsoft-intelliapi/ReadMe.md

 ## Introduction
 The main reason for developing this framework is to provide an easy way for Technical QA, Developer or Non-technical QA to perform API testing in an easy manner.

+## Advantages
+- Generation of an executable document.
+- Human readable tests, business language and Mark-down syntax.
+- Tests can be designed even by a non- technical person.
+- Ability to validate backend databases.
+- Generate a HTML report with test details for every test execution.
+- Parallel execution.
+- Live execution report.
+- Automated emails for test execution summary with graphical representations.

 ## Technologies/Frameworks used
 - Java
 - Gauge Framework